Load Combinations

 4. Choose ULS, SLS, or both

-5. Click Generate — the wizard creates every required combination permutation.
+5. Click Generate - the wizard creates the relevant template permutations for mapped actions.

 Directional & Mirroring Support